Tilman Enss group | Ruprecht-Karls-Universität Heidelberg

 Dynamical quantum phase transition in a bosonic system with long-range interactions

-We investigate the dynamical quantum phase transitions appearing in the Loschmidt echo and the time-dependent order parameter of a quantum system of harmonically coupled degenerate bosons as a function of the power-law decay σ of long-range interactions.
-Following a sudden quench, the non-equilibrium dynamics of this system are governed by a set of non-linear coupled Ermakov equations.
+n this paper, we investigate the dynamical quantum phase transitions appearing in the Loschmidt echo and the time-dependent order parameter of a quantum system of harmonically coupled degenerate bosons as a function of the power-law decay σ of long-range interactions.
+Following a sudden quench, the nonequilibrium dynamics of this system are governed by a set of nonlinear coupled Ermakov equations.
 To solve them, we develop an analytical approximation valid at late times.
 Based on this approximation, we show that the emergence of a dynamical quantum phase transition hinges on the generation of a finite mass gap following the quench, starting from a massless initial state.
-In general, we can define two distinct dynamical phases characterized by the finiteness of the post-quench mass gap.
-The Loschmidt echo exhibits periodical non-analytic cusps whenever the initial state has a vanishing mass gap and the final state has a finite mass gap.
-These cusps are shown to coincide with the maxima of the time-dependent long-range correlations.
+The Loschmidt echo exhibits periodical nonanalytic cusps whenever the initial state has a vanishing mass gap and the final state has a finite mass gap.

 Marvin Syed, Tilman Enss, and Nicolò Defenu,